wingify/readme-central/docs/SDK Reference/javascript-sdk-reference/proxy-url-prevent-ad-blockers.md

 metadata:
   robots: index
 ---
-The VWO JavaScript SDK now includes support for **custom proxy URL**, enabling you to route all SDK network traffic through your proxy server.
+The VWO JavaScript SDK supports setting up a **custom proxy URL**, enabling you to route all SDK network traffic through your proxy server.
 This feature provides enhanced control over request routing, offering significant benefits in environments where direct network access to VWO endpoints may be restricted or blocked.

 ### Why Use a Custom Proxy URL?